LaptopKing/Project_Automatization/README.md

 # Project_Automatization
-This little python script is making the project folders and virtual environments and all the things that you need for your project in a specific programming language!
+A python script is making the project folders and virtual environments and all the things that you need for your project in a specific programming language!
+It also sets up all the needed files so you don't have to worry about them.

 ## Need to do / have things
 For this to work properly, you will need VS Code, Python3 (Any python3 will do as far as I know) and basically that's it, if you have any problem with it, please warn me about that, so I can fix that and expand this so it won't have problems later!